Effect-TS/cluster/docs/cluster/Serialization.ts.md

 ## json

-A layer that uses Java serialization for encoding and decoding messages.
+A layer that uses JSON serialization for encoding and decoding messages.
 This is useful for testing and not recommended to use in production.

 **Signature**